durgeshh04/durgesh-chaudhari.github.io/README.md

 # Personal portfolio

-This portfoli is a fully responsive personal, responsive for all devices, built using HTML, CSS, and JavaScript.
+This portfolio is a fully responsive personal, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Prerequisites